In this post, we look at how to override WooCommerce template files and WooCommerce extensions.

 As WooCommerce looks for templates in your theme first, this version of the template will be served up by your site instead:

 This can be done for any third party plugin that loads its own templates using wc_get_template.
 You can search the plugin for this function to see if you can override template files yourself.
+If you’re looking for new WooCommerce extension, check out our article on the best WooCommerce extensions and plugins.

 Again, we recommend using more appropriate methods to make changes first.
 You should always try to use a filter or action to change / add information to your site, and then use a template override as a last resort if this method isn’t possible.